coze-cloud/clerk/README.md

 # clerk

 📒 A minimalistic library for abstracting database operations

 ## Installation

-Adding *clerk* to your Go module is as easy as calling this command in your project
+Adding _clerk_ to your Go module is as easy as calling this command in your project

 ```shell
 go get github.com/coze-cloud/clerk
 ```

+## Supported databases

+_clerk_ has builtin support for the following database/search engines:

+- [MongoDB](https://www.mongodb.com/) - MongoDB is a document-oriented database
+- [Meilisearch](https://www.meilisearch.com/) - Meilisearch is a powerful and fast search engine

 ## Usage

-Being a minimalistic library, *clerk* only provides the basics.
+Being a minimalistic library, _clerk_ only provides the basics.
 The rest is up to your specific need.

 ### Creating a connection